Using Causality for Enhanced Prediction of Web Traffic Time Series: Background

-\textbf{Convergence} in CCM implies that if the variable \( Y \) has a causal effect on \( X \), extending the observation period improves the ability to predict \( Y \) using points on the shadow manifold \( M_x \), as illustrated in Figure~\ref{fig:ccm_convergence}.
+\textbf{Convergence} in CCM implies that if the variable \( Y \) has a causal effect on \( X \), extending the observation period improves the ability to predict \( Y \) using points on the shadow manifold \( M_x \).
 A longer observation period provides more trajectories to fill the gaps in the manifold, resulting in a more defined structure, which enhances the prediction of \( \hat{Y}(t) \mid M_x \).
 Conversely, if two variables do not have a causal relationship, refining their manifolds will not lead to an improvement in predictive accuracy.
+More details of the CCM algorithm can be found in Appendix Section~\ref{sec:ccm_procedure}.